Hydropower and geothermal energy can make a significant contribution to the global energy landscape.

 In the case of hydroelectric power plants, a problem that normally occurs WITHOUT the dam is the material discharge from the higher altitudes washes into the riverbeds and deltas where it stabilizes the subsoil.
 Material is also regularly removed from the river deltas and washed into the sea.
 But WITH dams the reservoirs fill with subsoil, while the subsoil in the river deltas becomes increasingly unstable.
 Layers are shed; no new layers are being added on top to stabilize the subsoil below.

 The triggering of earthquakes is a major danger for the safety of local populations and the future prospects of geothermal energy.
 I would distinguish between near-surface geothermal energy and deep geothermal energy.
 Various deep boreholes have been drilled in the Basel area in Switzerland with the aim of harnessing geothermal energy there.
 The Upper Rhine is an area which is geologically very active and therefore very suitable for geothermal energy.
-Unfortunately, a borehole has caused earthquakes of up to 1.9 on the Richter scale.
-However, engineers have penetrated up to 5,000 meters deep.
 In the north of Germany, some local municipalities want to put geothermal energy to use.
 Northern Germany is geologically not as active as the Upper Rhine region; nevertheless one can make use of the terrestrial heat in this region.
 In some regions of northern Germany, boreholes can be drilled to a depth of 100 meters to use the geothermal energy.
 Otherwise one would have to make use of the deep geothermal energy.

 However, the environmental risks of geothermal energy can be mitigated by using the boreholes to inject CO2 into the upper layers of the rock.
 This removes CO2 from the environment.
 Geothermal plants cause low CO2 emissions and suppliers of geothermal plants have made great progress in recent years (dry steam, flash).
 Binary geothermal power plants produce practically no CO2 emissions.